Spider-Man: Across the Spider-Verse: Spin-offs

 Sony began developing a Spider-Women film in November 2018 that would focus on three generations of female, Spider-related characters.
 Bek Smith was writing the spin-off, and Lauren Montgomery was in talks to direct.
 Pascal said the film would focus on the characters Gwen Stacy / Spider-Gwen, Cindy Moon / Silk, and Jess Drew / Spider-Woman, and said Across the Spider-Verse would serve as a "launching pad" for it.
 Lord and Miller were confirmed to be producing the film in April 2021, when the project was undergoing rewrites.
 Pascal and Arad reaffirmed that the film was in development in May 2023, when Arad said it would be made sooner than expected, while Steinfeld expressed interest in the film.

 In August 2025, a spin-off film centered on Spider-Punk was revealed to be in early development, with Kaluuya co-writing the script with Ajon Singh and expected to reprise his role.
+Furthermore, in December 2025, Kaluuya confirmed that the spin-off is in its final stages of writing.

+In February 2026, Sony Pictures Animation presidents Kristine Belson and Damien de Froberville reconfirmed the development of the Spider-Woman and Spider-Punk films was ongoing, projecting they will be released after Beyond the Spider-Verse.

 Manga spin-off

 On May 29, 2023, it was announced that a manga spin-off titled Spider-Man: Octopus Girl written by Hideyuki Furuhashi and illustrated by Betten Court would begin serialization on June 20 on Shueisha's Shōnen Jump+ website and app.
 The story revolves around Doctor Octopus, who falls into a coma and has been reawakened in the body of young Japanese middle schooler named Otoha Okutamiya.
-In February 2024, Viz Media announced that they licensed the series for English publication in the fourth quarter of 2024 under the title Spider-Man: Octo-Girl (スパイダーマン：オクトパスガール, Supaidāman: Okutopasu Gāru).
-The series ended its serialization on January 7, 2025.
+In February 2024, Viz Media announced that they licensed the series for English publication in the fourth quarter of 2024 under the title Spider-Man: Octo-Girl.
+The series initially ended its serialization on January 7, 2025, before returning on December 4, 2025.